seunghoonlee89/Refs_EQA_GSQC/README.md

 ## Papers that state that electronic structure and/or full configuration interaction/exact diagonalization/computation of exact energies is exponentially spedup on quantum computers

-These papers have the characteristics that (i) the main application discussed is ground-state electronic structure, and (ii) there are statements that quantum computers exponentially speedup electronic structure/computation of exact energies/full configuration interaction/many-body simulations, without explicitly stating an exponential speedup for ground state electronic structure/exact ground-state energies/ground-state full configuration interaction/ground-state many-body simulations.
-However, due to (i) a reader might reasonably infer that (ii) applies in the context of (i).
-A few of the papers discuss state preparation, others omit it entirely.
+These papers have the characteristics that (i) the main application discussed is ground-state electronic structure, and (ii) there are statements that quantum computers (may) exponentially speedup electronic structure/computation of exact energies/full configuration interaction/many-body simulations, without explicitly referencing exponential speedup for ground state electronic structure/exact ground-state energies/ground-state full configuration interaction/ground-state many-body simulations.
+For example, a prototype of such a statement might be "exact computation of the ground-state energy is exponentially hard classically; quantum phase estimation allows exact energies to be obtained in polynomial time".
+Because of the juxtaposition of these comments, and because of the emphasis of the papers on (i), one might assume EQA for ground-states is implied.

 > ### Elucidating reaction mechanisms on quantum computers
 > M. Reiher, N. Wiebe, K. Svore, D. Wecker, M. Troyer